clvrai/SSGAN-Tensorflow/README.md

 ## Training tricks

-* To avoid the fast convergence of D (discriminator) network, G (generator) network is updated twice for each D network update.
+* To avoid the fast convergence of D (discriminator) network, G (generator) network is updated more frequently.
 * One-side label smoothing is applied

 ## Related works